Smac Partners

 Venture Round in 2001

-Scaraboo is a German company that specializes in developing and marketing interactive entertainment applications for mobile devices.
-The company offers a diverse range of products, including platforms for betting on sports such as football, tennis, and Formula 1, as well as participating in presidential elections, quizzes, and lotteries.
-By leveraging various media channels—including the internet, mobile phones, fixed-line phones, and interactive television—Scaraboo enables users to engage in different types of games at an affordable cost.
+Scaraboo is a German company that specializes in the development and marketing of interactive entertainment applications, primarily focused on gambling and gaming.
+Its offerings include platforms for betting on various events such as football, tennis, Formula 1, and even presidential elections.
+In addition to betting, Scaraboo provides a range of interactive quizzes and lotteries.
+The company's gaming platform is versatile and can be accessed through multiple media, including the internet, mobile devices, fixed-line phones, and interactive television, allowing users to engage in various types of games at an affordable cost.

 Runcom